Transgender Americans take on New York

 "It just made me furious," says Ms Harrington.

-"I would just like to get a corrected birth certificate that identifies me, so that when I have to show it for identification I don't automatically become some kind of criminal suspect."'It's personal'
+"I would just like to get a corrected birth certificate that identifies me, so that when I have to show it for identification I don't automatically become some kind of criminal suspect."

 New York City, where both were born, will amend a person's birth certificate to reflect a sex change, but only if the person has undergone "convertive surgery" on the genitals.